Visiting the Peles Castle in Romania: Everything You Need to Know

 royal bathroom in Peles castle

-Yup, Kings (and their guests) even had bathrooms back then
+Yup, Kings (and their guests) had bathrooms back then

 study room in Peles